Home > Child Trust Fund > Trick yourself into saving

 Your Child Trust Fund or Junior ISA has been building for years, but without a plan it can be far too easy for it to disappear quickly.

-It's easy to think of your Child Trust Fund as "free money", but it's not helpful to think of it in this way.
-Money is money.
-The same money you work for, the same money your family work for, and may have even deposited in your Child Trust Fund or Junior ISA.
+It's easy to think of your Child Trust Fund or Junior ISA as "free money", but money is money.
+The same money you work for, the same money your family work for, and may have even deposited in your child savings account.

 Getting into the savings habit